gustav1994/wordpress-custom-schema/readme.md

 **Wordpress Custom Schema (WCS) will not alter any database tables.**

+## Terminology and plugin structure

 ## How to get started
+WCS is not hosted in the official Wordpress Plugin channel.
+This plugin is soley intended to be used by secious web programmers building enterprise websites backed by Wordpress.
+This plugin cannot be used without any programming knowledge.
+There are other alternatives out there that we can recommend if you are looking for an interface to manage custom- types and fields: [Advanced Custom Fields (ACF)](https://advancedcustomfields.com) og [Toolset](http://toolset.com) er blandt de mest populære.

 ### Installation
 You need access to your webhost through FTP or similar protocols.